Gambling in Connecticut: Casinos

 Connecticut has two Indian casinos, Foxwoods Resort Casino in Ledyard and Mohegan Sun in Uncasville.
 They are operated on tribal lands under the federal Indian Gaming Regulatory Act by the state's two federally recognized tribes, the Mashantucket Pequot Tribe and the Mohegan Tribe, respectively.
-A third casino, to be jointly owned by the two tribes, is planned in East Windsor but has been held up by legal proceedings.
+A third casino, called the Tribal Winds Casino, was to be jointly owned by the two tribes.
+It was planned in East Windsor but the deal was scrapped in 2022 when a sports gambling agreement was reached.
+Any plans to build a casino have been put on hold until 2032.

 The tribes pay 25 percent of their slot machine revenue to the state, in exchange for the state maintaining its prohibition on the machines outside of the two casinos.
 As of the 2016-17 fiscal year, the two casinos had a total annual slot handle of $13.2 billion, with winnings of $1.1 billion.

 Tribal gaming began in 1986 with the opening of a high-stakes bingo parlor on the Mashantucket Pequot reservation, after a court ruled that state bingo regulations did not apply on the tribe's sovereign land.
 The operation expanded to include table games in 1992, and slot machines in 1993.
 The Mohegan Tribe, having gained federal recognition in 1992, opened its casino in 1996.